robruth/coreos/coreos/README.md

 ## CoreOS PXE

-*edit discovery, new relic and ssh*
+*edit discovery, new relic, elk and ssh*

 *sample fleet services in ./fleet*